-In her home, Fadilatou helps by carrying water, washing clothes and helping in the kitchen.
-She lives with her father and her mother.
+Fadilatou lives with her father and her mother.
 Her father is sometimes employed as a farmer and her mother is sometimes employed.
+Fadilatou works at home carrying water, washing clothes and helping in the kitchen.
 There are 5 children in the family.

-Please remember Fadilatou in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Fadilatou to receive the assistance she needs to develop her potential.
+Please pray for her.

 Fadilatou lives on the plains of Boulmiougou, home to approximately 45,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Mossi and the most commonly spoken language is Moore.

 The regional diet consists of maize, beans, fish, bread, beef, millet and rice.
 Common health problems in this area include malaria, meningitis, typhoid fever and stomach diseases.
 Most adults in Boulmiougou are unemployed but some work as day laborers and earn the equivalent of $37 per month.
 This community needs affordable education.

 Your sponsorship allows the staff of Assemblies of God Boulmiougou Child Development Center to provide Fadilatou with Bible teaching, recreational activities, health screening, health and hygiene education, nutritious food, opportunities for community service, social events, tuition and literacy training.
 The center staff will also provide meetings and Bible teaching for the parents or guardians of Fadilatou.

 Burkina Faso is a landlocked country in western Africa.
 It's slightly larger than Colorado and mostly flat with undulating plains and hills in the west and southeast.
 The country's climate is tropical with warm, dry winters, hot, dry summers and a three-month rainy season.